 Conquering breast cancer is an intense and emotional journey.
 The future can look different in many ways, including making decisions about having a child.

-Maximilian Klein, MD, is an OBGYN specialist and Rachel David, MD, specializes in medical oncology – both with Rochester Regional Health.
-Each provides perspective into the intersection of fertility and post-breast cancer life.
+Rachel David, MD, specializes in medical oncology at Rochester Regional Health and provides perspective into the intersection of fertility and post-breast cancer life.

 Pregnancy is possible for women who have been treated for breast cancer.
 While there are certain types of treatment that can damage a woman’s ovaries, successful pregnancies are not out of question.